 The majority of travelers arrive by airplane since it is the simplest way by far.
 Zakynthos International Airport is located in the island’s south part, near the town of Kalamaki.

-Flights to Zakynthos are available from most European major cities, and more than thirty airlines fly there frequently during the tourist season.
+Flights to Zakynthos are available from most European major cities as well as from Greece’s capital city of Athens, and more than thirty airlines fly there frequently during the tourist season.
 Since the island is fairly small, it doesn’t take a lot of time to reach any of the resorts.

 All those who opt to go by car or bus will have to cross the mainland Greece to reach the port of Killini on the east Peloponnese coast.